Why Does My Email Look Different In Outlook?

 Why Does My Email Look Different When It Lands In My Inbox?

-One of the most common questions the Swift Digital support team receive is something along the lines of;
+One of the most common questions the Swift Digital support team receive is,

 “My email looks fine when I preview it.
-Why does it now look different in my inbox?’
+Why does it now look different when I open it in Outlook?’

-During the build and design phase the Swift Digital production team will test all templates across a all of the main email clients, testing across both mobile and desktop, but there are particular circumstances where your emails may display a little differently.
+During the build and design phase, the Swift Digital production team test all templates across the main email clients and browsers and on both mobile and desktop, but there are particular circumstances where your emails may display a little differently.

 Publishing and testing with Outlook